|Last Quarterly Update:||7/21/2014|

 Companies in this industry operate fitness and recreational sports facilities that offer fitness equipment, exercise classes, swimming pools, and fitness instruction services.
-Major companies include 24 Hour Fitness, Gold’s Gym, LA Fitness, and Life Time Fitness (all based in the US), along with Fitness First (Luxembourg, with clubs in the UK, Australia, Middle East, and North Africa), Konami Sports & Life (Japan), McFit (Germany, with clubs in Austria and Spain), and Virgin Active (UK, with clubs in Europe, South Africa, and Australia).
+Major companies include 24 Hour Fitness, Equinox, LA Fitness, and Life Time Fitness (all based in the US), along with Fitness First and Virgin Active (both based in the UK), Konami Sports & Life (Japan), and McFit (Germany).

-Worldwide, fitness centers generate about $76 billion in revenue, according to the International Health, Racquet & Sportsclub Association.
-Besides the US, countries where consumers spend the most money on fitness include Italy, the UK, Germany, and Japan, according to European think tank The Stockholm Network.
+Worldwide, fitness centers generate about $78 billion in revenue, according to the International Health, Racquet & Sportsclub Association.
+More than 165,000 fitness clubs across the globe attract nearly 140 million members.
+Besides the US, countries with the most health clubs include Brazil, France, Germany, Italy, and the UK.

-The US fitness centers industry includes about 27,000 companies and nonprofits in the US that operate about 30,000 fitness and recreation centers with combined annual revenue of around $22 billion.
-About 2,600 centers are operated by YMCAs.
+The US fitness centers industry includes about 28,000 companies and nonprofits in the US that operate about 32,000 fitness and recreation centers with combined annual revenue of around $25 billion.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options